Meet the Team

 Senior Vice President, Purchasing and Pharmacy Category Management

-Prior to working at Genoa, Kornechuk worked as a hospital pharmacist for St. Joseph Medical Center in Tacoma, WA for 2 years, and as a long term care pharmacist for Northwood Clinical Pharmacy and Shoppers Drug Mart in Halifax, Nova Scotia, Canada for 7 years.
+Prior to working at Genoa Healthcare, Kornechuk worked as a hospital pharmacist for St. Joseph Medical Center in Tacoma, WA for 2 years, and as a long term care pharmacist for Northwood Clinical Pharmacy and Shoppers Drug Mart in Halifax, Nova Scotia, Canada for 7 years.

 Kornechuk graduated from Dalhousie University in Halifax, Nova Scotia with a Bachelor of Science in Pharmacy.
 She also received her Doctor of Pharmacy from the University of Washington.